jmdaweb/NVDARemoteServer/readme.md

 ### Building for debian based distributions

 1. Navigate to the debian directory inside this repo (choose between Debian 7 or Debian 8).
 If you run Debian versions later than Debian 8, or Ubuntu 15.04 and later, the Debian 8 package is what you need.
-2. Ensure that the build.sh script can be executed: chmod +x build.sh
+2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
-3. Run the script: ./build.sh
+3. Run the script: `./build.sh`
-4. Install the package: dpkg -i NVDARemoteServer.deb
+4. Install the package: `dpkg -i NVDARemoteServer.deb`

-To uninstall it, run dpkg --purge nvda-remote-server
+To uninstall it, run `dpkg --purge nvda-remote-server`

-To uninstall it keeping the configuration files, run dpkg --remove nvda-remote-server
+To uninstall it keeping the configuration files, run `dpkg --remove nvda-remote-server`

-### Building for Centos and RHL based distributions
+### Building for Centos and RHEL based distributions

 To build the rpm version, the rpmdevtools package is required.
 Install it using your package manager.

-1. Navigate to the RHL directory inside this repo (choose between RHL 6 or RHL 7).
-If you run Centos versions later than Centos 7, or Fedora, the RHL 7 package is what you need.
+1. Navigate to the RHEL directory inside this repo (choose between RHEL 6, RHEL 7 or RHEL 8).
+If you run Centos versions later than Centos 8, or Fedora, the RHL 8 package is what you need.
-2. Ensure that the build.sh script can be executed: chmod +x build.sh
+2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
-3. Run the script: ./build.sh.
-The final rpm will be located at ~/rpmbuild/RPMS/noarch directory.
+3. Run the script: `./build.sh`.
+The final rpm will be located at `~/rpmbuild/RPMS/noarch` directory.
-4. Install the package using rpm: rpm -U NVDARemoteServer.rpm
+4. Install the package using rpm: `rpm -U NVDARemoteServer.rpm`

-To uninstall it, run rpm -e NVDARemoteServer
+To uninstall it, run `rpm -e NVDARemoteServer`

 ### Building for Mac Os x

 1. Navigate to the Mac Os x directory inside this repo.
-2. Ensure that the build.sh script can be executed: chmod +x build.sh
+2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
-3. Run the script: sudo ./build.sh
+3. Run the script: `sudo ./build.sh`
 4. Install the generated package using Finder or the terminal.
 Remember to allow untrusted software installation in System preferences > Security and privacy.
-To install from the terminal, run the following command: installer -pkg NVDARemoteServer.pkg -target /
+To install from the terminal, run the following command: `installer -pkg NVDARemoteServer.pkg -target /`

-To uninstall it, run NVDARemoteUninstall
+To uninstall it, run `NVDARemoteUninstall`

 ### Building for Arch based distributions

 Note: you must clone the repository and perform the following actions in a standard, non-privileged user account.

 1. Navigate to the Arch directory inside this repo.
-2. Ensure that the build.sh script can be executed: chmod +x build.sh
+2. Ensure that the build.sh script can be executed: `chmod +x build.sh`
-3. Run the script: ./build.sh
+3. Run the script: `./build.sh`
-4. Install the package with pacman: sudo pacman -U NVDARemoteServer.pkg.tar.xz
+4. Install the package with pacman: `sudo pacman -U NVDARemoteServer.pkg.tar.xz`

-To uninstall it, run: sudo pacman --remove NVDARemoteServer
+To uninstall it, run: `sudo pacman --remove NVDARemoteServer`

 ### Building for MSYS2 platform on Windows